josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🦎_algorithmic_autotomy.md

 Some systems are built to fight.
 Some are built to last the night.

 Leopard geckos know which is which.

 ---

-## 🌞 Afterglow
+## 🌞 XVI.
+Afterglow

-This entire cluster exists because biology solved problems
-that optimisation culture keeps re-inventing badly.
+This cluster exists because biology solved problems that optimisation culture keeps reinventing badly.

 Lizards do not argue with predators.
 They do not moralise escape.